yonglinwangmusic-ai/Whisper-TimestampedLyrics-Pipeline/README.md

 ## Why local deployment matters
 Most transcription tools send your audio to a remote server.
 For music content pipelines — where licensing and data sovereignty matter — local inference is the only viable approach.
 This pipeline uses faster-whisper, a CTranslate2-optimised reimplementation of Whisper that runs efficiently on CPU, making it accessible without GPU hardware.
-## Why local deployment matters
-Most transcription tools send your audio to a remote server.
-For music content pipelines — where licensing and data sovereignty matter — local inference is the only viable approach.
-This pipeline uses faster-whisper, a CTranslate2-optimised reimplementation of Whisper that runs efficiently on CPU, making it accessible without GPU hardware.
 ## Quickstart

 ### 1. Prerequisites